What training reveals about neural network complexity

-Our last experiment investigates the effect of different batch sizes on the bias trajectory.
+This experiment investigates the effect of different batch sizes on the bias trajectory.
 We adopt the same setup as that of Task 1 (specifically $\omega=$ 0.25 and 0.75 in Figure~\ref{fig:batch_sizes}) and train NNs with SGD using batch sizes of 16 and 32, whereas our original experiment used a batch size of 1.

 The results are consistent with those of Figure~\ref{fig:mlp_cnn}, with a longer bias trajectory indicating that the NN is fitting a more complex hypothesis and correlating with higher test loss.
 Increasing the batch size from 1 to 32 also leads to a slight increase in trajectory length, though we currently lack mathematical evidence that support this empirical observation.